turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

 To add a new contact we will make AddNewChat component.
 It will show a modal on clicking the NewChat button and ask for the contacts' details.
-Make a new file named `AddNewChat.jsx` and paste the following code block:
+Create a new file called `AddNewChat.jsx` and paste the following code :

 ```javascript
 import React from "react";